hanatos/vkdt/src/pipe/modules/align/readme.md

 it can be useful to align consecutive frames in real-time renders, as well as to stack hand-held short exposure photography for low-light or hdr.

+please note that it only aligns images of same exposure, since it directly compares pixel values by difference. in particular it cannot be used to merge exposure bracketing stacks at this point. take several underexposed images at the same exposure level instead.

 ## connectors

 * `alignsrc`  a feature map of the to-be-aligned image